 The best part of this device is its battery life in particular, which is something that our #1 best dog training collar pick seemed to struggle with.
 Fieldmaster 1 lasted a reasonably long time and was easy to charge.
 The charge period was only a few hours and wasn’t inconvenient to use.
 This third best dog training collar can be mostly used by dog owners who aren’t focused on regular training (non-professionals) and usually train their dogs behaviorally on a daily basis.
 Overall, it is a long-lasting, high quality, safe piece of equipment.

-Most helpful dog owner review (read the full review here): “I will try and keep this short but I have a thousand good things to say about this product.
+Most helpful dog owner review (read the full Amazon review here): “I will try and keep this short but I have a thousand good things to say about this product.
 I have a 15 month old German Shepherd puppy that is roughly 80lbs.
 He is stubborn and really loves…”

 Pro version: Dogtra Field Star 1/2 Mile Remote Trainer